-Elliott Page’s memoir opens with their first, unsuccessful trip to Reflections, a bar for queer people, and follows them as they navigate homophobic slurs from schoolmates as well as exposure to the Hollywood film industry, an industry that pushed to keep Ellen, now their dead-name, as feminine as possible.
+Elliot Page’s memoir opens with their first, unsuccessful trip to Reflections, a bar for queer people, and follows them as they navigate homophobic slurs from schoolmates as well as exposure to the Hollywood film industry; an industry that pushed to keep Ellen, now their dead-name, as feminine as possible.

 Navigating a complex sex life, Ellen gets invited to their first Oscars for their role in Juno.
-A succession of borderline co-dependant relationships follow, some with men but some the more meaningful ones, with women.
+A succession of borderline codependent relationships follow, some with men but some of the more meaningful ones, with women.

 While still navigating their sexuality through several relationships, Elliot becomes increasingly more certain of their trans-ness, yet still finding discomfort when looking at their reflection in the mirror.
 At the dawn of the pandemic lockdown, and while closing out a divorce, Elliot returns to Halifax and has to quarantine for two weeks, which they do in a friends cottage, isolated from the world of press as well as their obligations to the now popular Netflix series The Umbrella Academy.
 It is through this series that Elliot learns to embrace their transition, fully supported by the studio and fellow cast members.

-If you haven’t watched The Umbrella Academy, consider doing so while reading this memoir, it’ll give you greater context into Elliot’s bravery in the midst of hate and backlash over his decisions.
-A decision that does not fully reconcile their journey, but does paint an honest picture of what it’s like to take such a journey in the first place.
-This memoir is great read and references Toronto at several junctures throughout the book, including the infamous Opera House where they experience a show by musician “Peaches”, one that leaves Elliot with a sense of purpose, and quite literally blood on his hands. •
+If you haven’t watched The Umbrella Academy, consider doing so while reading this memoir.
+It’ll give you greater context into Elliot’s bravery in the midst of hate and backlash over his decisions; a decision that does not fully reconcile their journey, but does paint an honest picture of what it’s like to take such a journey in the first place.
+This memoir is a great read and references Toronto at several junctures throughout the book, including the infamous Opera House where they experience a show by musician “Peaches”, one that leaves Elliot with a sense of purpose, and quite literally blood on his hands. •